techmindful/hideout/CONTRIBUTING.md

 ### Automated Tests

 It really is no fun checking if the basic messaging works, every time the code is rebuilt.
 I'm not very experienced with automated testing yet.
-So any help on that part will save me a lot of sanity 🙏
+So any help on that part will save me a lot of sanity 🙏 But before you write a new automated test, talk to me first by opening an issue.
+What's the issue here?
+You think there lacks a certain automated test!
+Since writing a test will take some time, let's discuss whether it's needed, how it should be done, who should write it, before committing to the effort.

 ### Feature Improvement